E-3 Visa AI Research Engineer Jobs

 Flag E-3 eligibility early in the interview process

-Most U.S. tech employers default to assuming H-1B when they hear 'visa sponsorship.'
+Most U.S. tech employers default to assuming H-1B visa when they hear 'visa sponsorship.'
 Clarify upfront that you're Australian and eligible for E-3, which requires no lottery and can be approved before your start date, removing the 12-month hiring uncertainty that deters sponsors.

 Align your job title to DOL-recognized specialty occupations